Deonnaa/HTMLAssessment/README.md

 - TABLE Section: Features a 5x4 table with merged cells using rowspan and colspan attributes, representing a game score scenario.
 - LIST Section: Showcases unordered and ordered lists, including nested lists.
 This section also includes images and hyperlinks, depicting sports teams like the Denver Broncos and Chicago Bears.
 - FORM Section: Includes forms with input fields for first name, last name, favorite sport (with a dropdown selection), sports experiences (checkboxes), and sports preferences (radio buttons).
-- Each section is marked with a heading and enclosed in a '<div>'' with a unique id, making the code organized and readable.
+- Each section is marked with a heading and enclosed in a '<div>' with a unique id, making the code organized and readable.

 ## How to Use
 1. Download the Java files from the repository.